Looking to spend a weekend in Penticton? We’ve got the perfect 3 day Penticton itinerary for you!

 Saturday afternoons are for wine tasting (not into wine?
 Read ahead to day 3 and fill your second day with these activities instead).

-Lunch is taken on one of the many winery patios or lawns.
+Enjoy lunch on one of the many winery patios or picnic areas.
 Be sure to have a reservation for the winery restaurants on weekends in July and August.
 If you’re a group of more than four people, I would reserve during the week too.

 Day 2 – Evening